jellyfishsolutions/lynx-admin-ui/README.md

 The `getId` method is used to find the entity by id, and it can be used to correctly return the corresponding property.

 NOTE: if the entity does not implements the `EditableEntity`, the AdminUI behavior can be unpredictable.

+The `EditableEntity` allows also the definition of methods to intercept the life-cycle of the entity:
+* `onBeforeSave`: this method (if implemented) will be executeded just BEFORE the saving action of an entity.
+The entity is already updated with the latest value inserted by the user.
+If an expection is throwed in this method, the saving process will be interrupted.
+* `onAfterSave`: this method (if implemented) will be executeded just AFTER the saving action of an entity.

 ## `AdminField` annotation
 The `AdminField` annotation indicates that the field should be editable from the AdminUI interface.